Holcim Group: History

 During the summer, in July 2019, LafargeHolcim introduced Plants of Tomorrow, a four-year program that will see the utilization of automation technologies and robotics, artificial intelligence, predictive maintenance and digital-twin technologies across their entire cement production process.

 In August 2019, the firm announced a "commercial breakthrough for low-carbon cement", Solidia Concrete, which "reduces the overall carbon footprint in precast concrete by 70%".

 Later in the year, in Fall 2019, LafargeHolcim announced the allocation of 160 million Swiss francs ($161 million) on 80 projects across Europe to cut annual emissions from its cement manufacturing processes by 15% by 2022.

 In September 2020, LafargeHolcim joins the Science Based Targets initiative (SBTi) “Business Ambition for 1.5°C” becoming the first global building materials company to sign the pledge with intermediate targets for 2030, validated by SBTi.

 On May 4, 2021, shareholders voted on changing the company name back to Holcim.
 The new identity of the company was launched on July 8, 2021.
 This name change applies only to the group company name with all market brands remaining in existence.

 In September 2021, Holcim reached an agreement to sell its Brazilian cement business to Companhia Siderúrgica Nacional at an enterprise value of US$1.025 billion.

 In May 2022, Adani Group acquired Holcim's stake in Ambuja Cements and ACC for US$10.5 billion.
 The sale marked Holcim's exit from India after 17 years of operations as part of a strategy to focus on core markets.

 In January 2024, Holcim announced plans to spin off 100% of its North American operations and on June 23, 2025, the company completed this process, with the listing of Amrize.
 Holcim will remain listed on the SIX Swiss Exchange.
 Holcim will execute its strategy NextGen Growth 2030 unveiled in March 2025.

 In October 2025, Holcim agreed to acquire Xella for €1.85 billion.

-Operational
+In April 2026, a French court found Lafarge guilty of financing terrorist groups in Syria after it paid millions of euros between 2013–2014, to organizations like ISIS and al-Nusra in order to keep its cement plant operating during the civil war.
+The court ruled these payments were driven by profit motives, effectively supporting extremist groups, and also convicted several former executives involved in the scheme.

+Operations

 Headquartered in Switzerland and listed on the SIX Swiss Exchange, Holcim Group holds leading positions across Europe, Latin America, and Asia, Middle East & Africa.